 BMW 5 Series

-BMW's 5 series has always been the driver's choice in the full-Executive class but in the past, other rivals have delivered a little more polish.
+BMW 5 Series leasing has always been the go to choice in the full-Executive class, but in the past other rivals have delivered a little more polish.
 The brand is now out to change that with this revised model, which looks sharper thanks to slightly slimmer headlights & a sleeker LED tail lamp design.
 Some key changes have taken place beneath the bonnet, where virtually all 4 & 6 cylinder variants now get the brand's 48V mild hybrid electrification set-up.
-There's also an extra plug-in hybrid version to sell alongside the existing 530e, this one badged 545e & available only as a four wheel-drive saloon. if you can't quite stretch to very fastest four-door derivative, the top M5, there's now a variant of this car that's almost as good, the M550i xDrive saloon, which offers 528bhp & 750Nm of torque from a 4.4-litre twin turbo V8.
+There's also an extra plug-in hybrid version alongside the existing 530e, this one badged 545e & available only as a four wheel-drive saloon.
+If you can't quite stretch to very fastest four-door derivative, the top M5, there's now a variant of this car that's almost as good, the M550i xDrive saloon, which offers 528bhp & 750Nm of torque from a 4.4-litre twin turbo V8.